214.501.4984

 Transparency and Ethics

-Your architects fees should cover advice and introductions without hidden costs.
-If someone tries to charge you separately for a “referral,” that’s a red flag.
+The fees of your architects should include advice and introductions without hidden costs.
+The moment someone tries to charge you for the “referral,” it’s a red flag.

 What’s Included in Architects Fees